amitkumar/kik-bot-experiments/README.md

 # kik-bot-experiments
 Experimenting with what's possible with Kik bots.

-Running a simple express.js server and a bot that echos user messages.
+Running a simple express.js server and a bot that, so far, does the following:

+- Tell you the weather: "weather brooklyn"
+	> "Breezy"
+- Echo back your message if it doesn't start with "weather "

 Visit this bot on Kik: @hello.bot